Treeing Walker Coonhound at a glance

 Take the Full IQ Test →Frequently Asked Questions

-Are Treeing Walker Coonhounds good family dogs?
+Are Treeing Walker Coonhounds good with children and other pets?

 The Treeing Walker Coonhound's intelligence is a testament to natural selection, perfectly honed for a specific, demanding purpose.
 By understanding their unique cognitive architecture, owners can foster a deeper bond and truly unleash the potential of these remarkable, scent-driven dogs.